About Azure Virtual WAN

 How is traffic routed on the Azure backbone?

-The traffic follows the pattern: branch device ->ISP->Microsoft edge->Microsoft DC (hub VNet)->Microsoft edge->ISP->branch device
+The traffic follows the pattern: branch device ->ISP->Microsoft network edge->Microsoft DC (hub VNet)->Microsoft network edge->ISP->branch device

 In this model, what do you need at each site?
 Just an internet connection?

 Yes.
-An Internet connection and physical device that supports IPsec, preferably from our integrated partners.
-You can optionally, manually manage the configuration and connectivity to Azure from your preferred device.
+An internet connection and physical device that supports IPsec, preferably from our integrated Virtual WAN partners.
+Optionally, you can manually manage the configuration and connectivity to Azure from your preferred device.

 How do I enable default route (0.0.0.0/0) in a connection (VPN, ExpressRoute, or Virtual Network):